 Wolf Among Wolves… is from Master And Everyone, 2003.
 It’s all about wanting to be loved for who you are, not having to curb your less palatable side, the wolf-side, and also about not wanting to live a life of safe domestic bliss, something the song’s narrator says he has never known.
 This starts slowly, bits of guitar, ambling, meandering gently, with Oldham asking “Why must I live and walk unloved as what I am?” in his squeaky voice, “Why can’t I be loved as what I am / A wolf among wolves / And not as a man among men.”
 This goes really slow, affecting some kind of poignancy.
 I love the “doo doo doo” part, mildly ridiculous, followed by group barking and wolf-howling, which just sounds like a bad joke.
 “Well she craves a pink sock / That she can go in / Some warm and sweaty cage / That I have never seen / Not in my little life / And boy not even in my dreams.”
 The original is a favourite but like most of the songs here, live and loud it becomes an unpleasant listen.
 Give me studio Will any day, or acoustic guitar Will, but this Superwolf electric style needs to be mixed perfectly for it to work.
 Disappointing.
 Two other live versions of the song are available.
 Is It The Sea?
 2008 and Funtown Comedown, 2009.

 Break Of Day… is also from Ease Down The Road, 2001.
 It’s a bit more complicated this song—a love song too, of sorts, although he seems to have been left alone, pining for his lover’s return, hoping he’ll have someone to share his bed with at break of day.
 We’re back to Oldham.
 His voice sounds a bit damaged to my ears on these recordings.
 I mean I like his cracked fragile voice, but here it sounds hoarse, and I don’t think it suits the heavier electric vibe too well.
-Again, when the chorus kicks in, the bass and swoony backing vocalists, at least two more of them and the whole rushing onslaught of electric guitars renders the voices submerged.
+Again, when the chorus kicks in, the bass and swoony backing vocalists (at least two more of them), along with the whole rushing onslaught of electric guitars, renders the voices submerged.
 Here too, the sound field is a bit mushy.
 I don’t really see the point of this recording, other than perhaps to showcase Sweeney’s guitar talents, but it seems to me that all the subtle beauty and poignancy of these songs is brushed aside in favour of some noisy rock and roll-making.
 Which is fine, but like most live albums, rather than achieving something positive it only places Oldham in a poor light.
 “Well I hate myself when I’m alone / It’s just with you that I feel okay,” and in the next line Oldham seems to forget the words.
 We get a wiry guitar part.
 I grew to love this song after listening to Ease Down The Road a lot, but not this version.

 A Sucker’s Evening… is from Arise Therefore, 1996.
 It’s one of Oldham’s most vicious or black-humoured songs, all about laying waste to the narrator’s lover’s ex-boyfriend.
 Good to hear this one in a different style.
 It actually works for some reason, perhaps because the lyrics tell such an awful narrative.
 “What, with one of your arms / I could get busted up / Don’t come around here … / Cos this is a house of water / And you’ll be cold and soaking wet.”
 The guitars pick up, wah-wah, more intense, grungy, muffled but at least we can hear Oldham singing, “You hold his arms while I fuck him / I’ll fuck him with something / Because the fuck, he deserves it,” and you have to laugh at that bleak, dark, twisted lyric.
 Eventually the stormy build of guitars and bass almost drowns out the singing.
 It’s good to hear a Palace song rendered in this way, but it seems like a minor sacrilege to destroy the BPB songs beneath the roar.